 When he feels confident with this rule, but it happens that it is not enough to solve the sudoku, you can start explaining Full Houses and Last Digits.
 Address a column almost filled with numbers and ask something as easy as “Which of the numbers 1 to 9 are missing from Column 6?”

 Help your friend to narrow down possibilities until you can enter another digit.

 Now it’s time to teach the Hidden Single Technique: explain how rows and columns interact with each other.
 Use the pencil shafts to hide rows and columns as you explain the exclusion processes and show the leftover cells.
-Let him write the first numbers, and instruct him to double-check that the number does not appear again in the same row, cell, region.
+Let him write the first numbers, and instruct him to double-check that the number does not appear again in the same row, cell and region.

-In short time he will be able to solve a basic sudoku on his own, and hopefully learn new tricks to teach you in return.
+In a short time he will be able to solve a basic sudoku on his own, and hopefully learn new tricks to teach you in return.

-Have fun in teaching sudoku!
+Have fun teaching Sudoku!